carpentries-incubator/python-text-analysis/_episodes/07-wordEmbed_intro.md

 To clarify whether our text is about a nice wholesome family or a cannibal on the loose, we need to include context in our embeddings.
 As the famous linguist JR Firth once said, “You shall know a word by the company it keeps.”
 Firth is referring to the *distributional hypothesis*, which states that words that repeatedly occur in similar contexts probably have similar meanings.
 While the LSA methodology is inspired by the distributional hypothesis, LSA ignores the context of words as they appear in sentences and only pays attention to global word co-occurence patterns across large chunks of texts.
 If we want to truly know a word based on the company it keeps, we'll need to take into account how some words are more likely to appear before/after other words in a sentence.
 We'll explore how one of the most famous embedding models, Word2Vec, does this in this episode.

 ## Word embeddings with Word2Vec
-Word2vec is a famous *word embedding* method that was created and published in 2013 by a team of researchers led by Tomas Mikolov at Google over two papers, [[1](https://arxiv.org/abs/1301.3781), [2](https://arxiv.org/abs/1310.4546)].
+Word2vec is a famous *word embedding* method that was created and published in the ancient year of 2013 by a team of researchers led by Tomas Mikolov at Google over two papers, [[1](https://arxiv.org/abs/1301.3781), [2](https://arxiv.org/abs/1310.4546)].
 Unlike with TF-IDF and LSA, which are typically used to produce document and corpus embeddings, Word2Vec focuses on producing a single embedding for every word encountered in a corpus.
 These embeddings, which are represented as high-dimesional vectors, tend to look very similar for words that are used in similar contexts.
 Adding this method to our overview table, we get:

 | Technique               | Input                                      | Embedding Structure           | Output Vector Dimensions              | Meaning Stored                       | Order Dependency           |
 |:------------------------------:|:--------------------------------------------:|:----------------------:|:------------------------------------------:|:---------------------------------------:|:-----------------------:|